navarrorc/jekyll-babeljs-workbook/README.md

 # Jekyll Workbook

-## Make sure to run the following in the `jekyll-workbook` directory
+## Make sure to run the following in the `jekyll-babeljs-workbook` directory

 ### Run the following to install jekyll and gulp-cli
 ./setup.sh